-Historic Cotswold attraction, Sudeley Castle & Gardens, is now fully open for the summer season and ready to welcome visitors by throwing open the doors to its treasured castle rooms and Royal Sudeley exhibition for the first time this year!
+Historic Cotswold attraction, Sudeley Castle & Gardens, is now open for the summer season and ready to welcome visitors by throwing open the doors.

-The inside areas including exhibitions, castle rooms and St Mary’s Church are all now open to visitors, having been closed for the last 15 months.
-Visitors can discover the castles eventful 1000-year history showcased throughout the recently refurbished Royal Sudeley 1000, Trials, Triumphs and Treasures exhibition and take in the private family castle rooms.
+The inside areas including exhibitions, castle rooms and St Mary’s Church Visitors can discover the castles eventful 1000-year history showcased throughout the Royal Sudeley 1000, Trials, Triumphs and Treasures exhibition and take in the private family castle rooms.

 Sudeley boasts a vast artwork collection and whether exploring rooms or wandering the corridors, the walls are adorned with paintings by the great masters, such as Van Dyke and Turner, as well as the Tudor Succession Planning, originally commissioned in 1572 by Elizabeth 1.

-Whilst exploring the castles award winning gardens, visitors also have the opportunity to see Queen Katherine Parr’s tomb, the last and surviving wife of Henry VIII.
+Whilst exploring the castle ground discover the 10 magnificent award winning gardens, visitors also have the opportunity to see Queen Katherine Parr’s tomb, the last and surviving wife of Henry VIII.
 Entombed in the restored St Mary’s Church, Katherine Parr is the only English queen to be buried on private land.

 Tewkesbury Abbey was bought from Henry VIII by the townsfolk for